polkadot-fellows/RFCs/text/0126-introduce-xcq.md

 Therefore, tools and UI developers often access storage directly and reimplement custom computations to convert data into user-friendly representations, leading to duplicated code between Rust runtime logic and UI JS/TS logic.
 This duplication increases workload and potential for bugs.

-Therefore, A system is needed to serve as an intermediary layer between concrete chain runtime implementations and tools/UIs, to provide a unified interface for cross-chain queries.
+Therefore, a system is needed to serve as an intermediary layer between concrete chain runtime implementations and tools/UIs, to provide a unified interface for cross-chain queries.

 ## Stakeholders